 David Barrios has trained in Goju Ryu Karate with Sensei Buchwald since 1998.
 He earned his sandan (third degree black belt) at the 2017 Miyagi Chojun Festival in Spokane, WA.
 He is passionate about Goju Ryu Karate because it always allows room for personal growth and discovery.
 He teaches adults at Zanshin dojo, encouraging students to always push themselves further.
 Outside of the dojo, David teaches high school physics in the San Francisco Unified School District, where he works to promote the learning of science through hands-on experiences and fostering an appreciation of how the universe works.

 Samantha Tutone – Instructor

-Samantha Tutone has trained as part of the IOGKF USA since 2003 and earned her Nidan (2nd degree black belt) in Burlington, Canada, in 2015.
+Samantha Tutone has trained as part of the IOGKF USA since 2003 and earned her sandan (third degree black belt) in Canada in 2018.
 She enjoys traveling and training and has participated three times in the World Budosai in Okinawa, Japan.
 Sami truly believes that hard work and dedication are the keys to success in martial arts.
 She teaches adults at Zanshin Dojo, helping students discover the many facets of Okinawan Goju Ryu Karate.
 While not at the dojo, Sami works as a graphic artist and administrator of Faculty Development at the Academy of Art University.
 She is also an avid painter.